MikeGawi/ePiframe_plugin/docs/SETUP.md

 * Clone/download/extract the plugin to _<ePiframe_path>/plugins/<plugin_name_folder>_
 * Configure plugin with _<ePiframe_path>/plugins/<plugin_name_folder>.config.cfg_ file or in ePiframe WebUI under _Plugins/<plugin_name>_
 * Check configuration in WebUI or with ```./ePiframe.py --check-config``` command

+# License

+The default license for ePiframe-plugin base code is [LGPL-2.1 License](https://github.com/MikeGawi/ePiframe-plugin/blob/master/LICENSE) but it's up to the plugin author what license should it have.
+The plugin should not violate any copyright rules of used components and the author should take care to respect them.
+Some parts of the plugin code may be a valuable intellectual property and the ePiframe will not claim any part of it and will not take responsibility for its functionality.
+Long story short: *plugin is yours, do what you want as long as you don't harm anyone, especially yourself*.

 # Examples